KyleDennison/Parallel-Processing-Call-Data/README.md

-# Parallel-Processing-Call-Data
+# Parallel Processing Call Data

+This is a project that was created as a final assignment for a Data Intensive Computing course in May 2019.
+The goal of this project was to take CDR call data and find out how many minutes in total each phone number spent calling others.
+To do this I used a java implemented version of Hadoop loaded in the IntelliJ IDE to map/reduce the call time data.
+CodeExplanation.pdf gives a more detailed explanation of how the code achieves this goal.
+Testdata.txt gives an example of what format the program expects the input to come in and results.txt gives an example of what the results will look like.

+### Getting Started

-To run this code you must first integrate your IDE to import Hadoop libraries so that we can replicate a multi-node processing cluster.
-From there you have to manually configure the input/output files in the IDE so that the java code knows what data to read in and the destination to submit the output file.
-For an indepth review of how to code works please see the CodeExplanation file.
-In summary this code maps a phone number to all of its call durations with other numbers then it reduces these durations to a single total call time and outputs the number and its total duration.
-The testData.txt file is used to fun the program and the results.txt gives an example of what the output file should look like.
+To run this code you must integrate your IDE to import Hadoop libraries so that it can replicate a multi-node processing cluster.
+This will include manually configuring the input/output files in the IDE settings so that the java code knows what data to read in and the destination to submit the output file.
+Once this is done download and move the CDRsort.java file into the IDE and run the file.

+### Built With

+* IntelliJ - IDE
+* Hadoop -  framework for distributed processing of large data sets using clusters

+### Authors

+* Kyle Dennison - KyleDennison